rryoung98/QOSF/README.md

 a bonus, I've generalized it to find the subset to sum for other lists of integers and outputs, assuming the integers are not negative.

+**Note: I worked on this on consecutive late nights and only now realized I didn't implement an oracle.
+Regardless of the mentorship decision, I'll probably fix it up and extend this package!**

 ### Getting Started

 Please create a conda environment for the module to run in if you do not have